-The (P&F) point and figure chart plots a stocks price movement without the passage of time.
-P&F charts are made up of X’s and O’s.
+The (P&F) point and figure chart plot a stock’s price movement without the passage of time.
+P&F charts are made up of Xs and Os.
 The X’s are rising prices.
-While the O’s are representing falling prices.
+At the same time, the O’s represent falling prices.
 They’re housed in price boxes.
-Each price box represents a specific price that has to be reached in order to get an X or O. In essence, the point and figure chart is like tic-tac-toe.
+Each price box represents a specific price that must be reached to get an X or O. In essence, the point and figure chart is like tic-tac-toe.

-A Point and Figure Chart aka P&F chart is a popular trading indicator.
-It was designed and meant to be used for long term investing.
-The point and figure chart is used as a way to monitor supply and demand.
+A Point and Figure Chart, aka P&F chart, is a popular trading indicator.
+It was designed and meant to be used for long-term investing.
+The point and figure chart is used to monitor supply and demand.
 As a result, some traders view it as the simplest way to find entries and exits.

 P&F charting is the easiest way to find entries and exits if you plan on growing your investment portfolio.

-When we think of charts we tend to think of candlestick charts.
+When we think of charts, we tend to think of candlestick charts.
 Candlestick charts can still be used to invest.
-They were implemented as a way to gauge the emotion of other traders.
+They were implemented as a way to gauge the emotions of other traders.
 Emotion affects supply and demand.

 However, P&F charts can be used in the same manner.